Solar for modular buildings: the complete supplier and installer

 Lightweight solar for modular buildings in London

 We install lightweight solar on modular buildings across Greater London and the Home Counties, and it is one of our busiest modular markets — London's land pressure pushes schools, NHS trusts and councils toward modular blocks on constrained sites, and those organisations are under the most acute net-zero and MEES pressure.
 A London modular solar project under 50 kWp is almost always Permitted Development; grid connection runs through UK Power Networks across most of the capital, or SSEN in parts of west and south-west London.
 We confirm the exact planning and DNO route for any London postcode at feasibility stage, and we coordinate with borough estates teams on access, parking suspensions and out-of-hours craneage where a constrained site demands it.
 Whether you need a lightweight solar installer for modular buildings in London or a supplier for a factory-fit programme, the lightweight engineering is identical — only the logistics change.
+Modular buildings on business parks and construction sites frequently pair solar with EV charging for fleet and visitor parking, which we can design into the same scheme.

 Relocation and removability